TolaniOkerinde/alx-system_engineering-devops/0x00-shell_basics/README.md

 0. Script to print absolute path name of current working directory
 1. Script to display content list of current directory
-2. Script to change working directory to home directory 3.Script to display current directory in a long format
+2. Script to change working directory to home directory
+3. Script to display current directory in a long format
+4. Script to display current files including hidden files